thaiclub2018/thaiclub/README.md

  - Max supply : 21 million
  - Pre-mined : 4.2 million

-The rest is the same as Bitcoin.
- - 50 coins per block
- - 2016 blocks to retarget difficulty

 For more information, as well as an immediately useable, binary version of the Thaiclubcoin client sofware, see http://www.thaiclubcoin.org.